nuriel77/iri-playbook/docs/securityhardening.rst

 Access User
 -----------
 The first step is to ensure you have a user on the system other than root.
-We will make sure to grant this user "sudo" privileges.
+Then, grant this user "sudo" privileges.

-The following command assume that you are currently user ``root`` (check with ``whoami``).
+The following commands assume that you are currently operating as user ``root`` (verify with ``whoami``).

 If you already have a user with sudo privileges you can skip this part.